-- Ensure that career technical education (CTE) teachers are familiar with the newly revised, CCSS-aligned CTE Model Curriculum Standards and use them to promote inter-departmental collaboration in your high school community.
+- Ensure that career technical education (CTE) teachers are familiar with and use the newly revised, CCSS-aligned CTE Model Curriculum Standards to promote inter-departmental collaboration in your high school community.

-- Invite business leaders, chamber of commerce members, and individuals from postsecondary institutions to informational meetings regarding the CCSS with an emphasis on college and career readiness.
+- Invite business leaders, chamber of commerce members, and individuals from postsecondary institutions to informational meetings regarding the relationship of the CCSS to career and college readiness.
 A number of materials to support this work are available on the Higher Education and Community Partners tabs on the CDE CCSS Web page.

-- Leverage existing partnerships established via California Partnership Academies to engage members of the local business and postsecondary communities in discussions regarding the CCSS.
+- Leverage existing partnerships established via California Partnership Academies, Linked Learning programs, and CTE pathway programs to engage members of the local business and postsecondary communities in discussions regarding the CCSS.

-- Attend local community meetings, and events sponsored by the local chamber, postsecondary institutions, or community-based organizations to talk informally about the CCSS.
+- Attend local community meetings and events sponsored by the local chamber, postsecondary institutions, community-based organizations, and organizations that focus on expanding college opportunities for underrepresented students (i.e., socioeconomically disadvantaged students, students of color, English learners, students with disabilities, foster youth) to talk informally about the CCSS.